-Transitioning from dental school or early career tracks (military or public health) into private practice represents a tenuous activity in which opportunities can readily disappear into oblivion.
+Transitioning from dental school or early career paths (military or public health) into private practice represents a tenuous activity in which opportunities can readily disappear into oblivion.
 Hence, the reference in the heading to the infamous "Bermuda Triangle," where, according to folklore and myth, ships and planes have disappeared without a trace (see Figure 1.1).
-Regardless of the legitimacy of the Bermuda Triangle in history, as a metaphor the name helps us to focus on the particularly tender and easily tipped process through which recent dental graduates enter the business world by trying to start, buy, buy into, or become associates of dental practices.
+Regardless of the veracity of the Bermuda Triangle in history, as a metaphor the name helps us to focus on the particularly tender and easily tipped process through which recent dental graduates enter the business world by trying to start, buy, buy into, or become associates of dental practices.

 The three-dimensional triangle in the practice transition model includes these parties/sides: the dental student/graduate, the owner-dentist(s), and the advisors for both parties (see the model itself).
 Inside the model are the particular dynamics and characteristics of the practice that, depending on how they "load" with each party, can also readily sink the deal.
-Outside the model are the external variables influencing the practice.
 For example, suppose a prospective buyer understood that the staff in a given practice would be staying after the purchase, only to discover that all the team members are leaving.
 Such information could easily sink the deal, as could discoveries related to the opinions of area dentists, overhead percentages, and so forth.